astre471/astre471.github.io/_pages/launches.md

 If you're interested in attending a launch, [join today]({{ site.baseurl }}/join/)!
 Only ASTRE members or their guests can attend launches.

+> :warning: Due to launch site parking restrictions, launches are **not** currently open to outside spectators.
+Sorry!

 If you are a member and wish to invite non-members as guests for a particular launch, send a request to [info@astre471.org](mailto:info@astre471.org) at least 5 days before the launch.